What are shame and guilt?

 “I seldom blame others.”

 “I use shame self-talk an average amount.”

-It was nice to see that I do not blame others when I realise that I have made a mistake and that I am often accountable and responsible for my actions.
+It was nice to see that I do not blame others when I realise that I have made a mistake and am often accountable and responsible for my actions.
 However, it does seem that I tend to punish myself too much following a transgression, especially when it comes to killing a small animal while driving or having a dog run away when I was supposed to be looking after it while my friend was on vacation.
 But what do these findings mean for real life?

 Research Findings on Shame and Guilt

 Research findings using the TOSCA have found that “Shame and guilt have important and quite different implications for interpersonal relationships.”
 Based on their 12 years of research, Tangney and Dearing (2002) have found that:

 Individuals who are prone to shame:

 - They are more likely to blame others for adverse events through humiliating others, bullying, and violence.

 - They are more likely to experience bitterness, resentment and a seething kind of anger and hostility towards others and the world.
 They are also inclined to express their anger in aggressive and non-constructive ways, particularly in close interpersonal relationships.
 The shame-anger dynamic may help explain what occurs in many domestic violence incidents.

 - They are less likely to be empathetic, as the global self-focus of shame impedes sensitivity and impairs connection.